 The Waste Electrical and Electronic Equipment (WEEE) mark applies only to countries within the European Union (EU) and Norway.
 This symbol on the product and accompanying documents means that used electrical and electronic products should not be mixed with general household waste.
 For proper treatment, recovery and recycling, please take this product to designated collection points where it will be accepted free of charge.
-Alternatively, in some countries you may be able to return your products to your local of an activation to any products to your local retailer upon purchase of an equivalent new product.
+Alternatively, in some countries you may be able to return your products to your local retailer upon purchase of an equivalent new product.